openshift/enhancements/enhancements/microshift/multus-cni-for-microshift.md

 #### RPM package

-RPM spec to build `microshift-networking-multus` RPM will be part of existing `microshift.spec` file.
+RPM spec to build `microshift-multus` and `microshift-multus-release-info` RPMs will be part of existing `microshift.spec` file.
-RPM will include:
+The RPM will include:
 - manifests required to deploy Multus on MicroShift
-- CRI-O drop-in config to use Multus instead of ovn-kubernetes
+- CRI-O drop-in config to use Multus instead of ovn-kubernetes (which will require reorganization of currently existing MicroShift's CRI-O configs)
 - greenboot healthcheck script
 - cleanup script plugin

 #### Container images: Multus and network plugins

-Because Multus image used by OpenShift has size that is not acceptable for edge devices, new image will be prepared and will only include relevant artifacts such as entrypoint script/binary and Multus CNI binary (which is copied to host's `/opt/cni/bin`).
+Because the Multus image used by OpenShift has a large size that is not acceptable for edge devices, new image will be prepared and will only include relevant artifacts such as entrypoint script/binary and Multus CNI binary (which is copied to host's `/opt/cni/bin`).